-Maybe Tomorrow, as the series is named, unfolded as an observation of specific aspect of life that could be simply described as waiting.
+Maybe Tomorrow, as the series is named, unfolded as an observation of a specific aspect of life that could simply be described as waiting.
 "I used to hear the phrase frequently in Kenya few years ago, while working as a volunteer on malnutrition program.
 Being fed up with stereotypical portraiture of children and aid workers, I instead moved the focus on underrepresented group of people - the adults in civil service; these days, you might call them essential workers." - Palo Markovič

 Movement focuses on the daily lives of people in the city and the constant flow of action, everyone has a place to be and we all are living in our own heads, most of us don’t take the time to pause and absorb the present.
 "I tried to give all the photos in my project a deeper layer of interpretation and let the viewer themselves find meaning in the photographs, but for me personally I feel my project effectively portrays the the closeness of people and yet the extreme separation we all face, due to society moving at such a fast pace." - Nabeel Hassan

 Created with the people of Tairāwhiti during 2020, SALT has been influenced by the collective experience of our time, COVID-19.
 The works consider the projection of the ’self’ into the world with the participants cognisant of the exploration.
 Together, the imagery seeks to provoke discourse on humanity’s predilection to preconceive and stereotype.

 "We View Things Differently Now, is an introduction to a project I am about to undertake.
 I will be looking at extant equipment and early processes to better understand how the action of viewing has changed, with the progress of technology and social trends, throughout photographic history." - Julie Cassels